Motivational drives -

 b.
 Problems with the previous value system.

-Graves was a professor of Psychology in the sixties and seventies of the 20th century at Union College in New York, the same university where Abraham Maslow taught at the time.
+Graves was a professor of Psychology in the sixties and seventies of the 20th century at Union College in New York, the same university where Abraham Maslow taught.
 Maslow was developing his motivation theory (the famous Pyramid of Needs), which shows the development of individual needs.
-The highest level of Maslow’s hierarchy, ‘self-actualization’, fit right in with the prevailing views of the seventies.
-Graves thought Maslow’s model did not offer a broad enough base for understanding man as a bio-psycho-social-cultural being.
+Graves thought Maslow's model did not offer a broad enough base for understanding man as a bio-psycho-social-cultural being.
 He assumed that human behaviour was not determined by individual needs alone, but by a combination of social, biological and psychological factors

 MindSonar measures the extent to which someone's criteria are associated with Graves Drives.
 We call this Graves categorisation: putting someone's criteria (already formulated) into Graves categories.